Clintonkes/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-pwd prints the current working directory
+realpath filename prints the absolute path of the current working directory